-The Early Childhood Academy Public Charter School is exempt from federal and state income taxes (other than on unrelated business income) under the provisions of Section 501(c)(3) of the Internal Revenue Code and similar state income tax laws.
+The Charter School is exempt from federal and state income taxes (other than on unrelated business income) under the provisions of Section 501(c)(3) of the Internal Revenue Code and similar state income tax laws.
 Exemption from District of Columbia income taxes was granted to the Charter School effective June 13, 2007.
 Accordingly, no provisions for income taxes have been provided for in the accompanying financial statements.
-The organization has been classified as other than a private foundation under Section 509(a)(1) of the Internal Revenue Code and accordingly contributions qualify as a charitable tax deduction by the contributor under Section 170(b)(i)(A)(ii).
-The School did not have any net unrelated business income for the year ended June 30, 2016.
+The Charter School has been classified as other than a private foundation under Section 509(a)(1) of the Internal Revenue Code and accordingly contributions qualify as a charitable tax deduction by the contributor under Section 170(b)(i)(A)(ii).
+The Charter School did not have any net unrelated business income for the years ended June 30, 2017 and 2016.

-The Early Childhood Academy Public Charter School is also exempt from District of Columbia sales and personal property taxes.
+The Charter School is also exempt from District of Columbia sales and personal property taxes.